magento/merchdocs/src/customers/account-dashboard-my-orders.md

 title: My Orders
 ---

 Customers have access to all of their orders from their account.
-Orders can be viewed, tracked, and resubmitted as new orders.
+Orders can be viewed, filtered, tracked, and resubmitted as new orders.
 Depending on the status of the order, customers can print their orders, invoices, shipments, and refund records.

 <!--{% if "Default.CE Only" contains site.edition %}-->
 ![]({% link images/images/customer-account-my-orders.png %}){: .zoom}